famous-battles-and-conflicts

 The conflict between England and France that erupted in 1337 was rooted in dynastic claims, feudal obligations, and simmering territorial disputes.
 Edward III, grandson of Philip IV of France through his mother Isabella, asserted his right to the French crown after the death of Charles IV in 1328.
 The French nobility, preferring a male-line heir, crowned Philip of Valois as Philip VI.
 The ensuing war was not a continuous campaign but a series of raids, sieges, and set-piece battles, each side seeking to exploit the other’s weaknesses.

-By 1346, Edward had been campaigning in France for several years, but his finances were strained and the French army heavily outnumbered his own.
-The English force—perhaps 12,000 to 15,000 strong—consisted mostly of infantry, with a core of dismounted men-at-arms and thousands of archers.
+The English force that landed on the Cotentin Peninsula in July 1346 was perhaps 12,000 to 15,000 strong, consisting mostly of infantry with a core of dismounted men-at-arms and thousands of archers.
 The French, under Philip VI, could field upwards of 25,000 to 30,000 men, including the flower of the feudal cavalry.
-Seeking to raid and draw the French into a favorable fight, Edward marched his army from the Cotentin Peninsula toward the Low Countries, shadowed by Philip’s host.
+Seeking to raid and draw the French into a favorable fight, Edward marched his army from the Cotentin toward the Low Countries, shadowed by Philip’s host.
 The two forces collided near the village of Crécy-en-Ponthieu.

 Edward selected a defensive position on a gentle slope, flanked by the woods of Crécy and the river Maye.
 His army was arrayed in three divisions, each with men-at-arms in the center and longbowmen on the flanks and in forward positions.
 Supply wagons were parked in the rear to form a makeshift laager.
 The king himself commanded from a windmill, from which he could direct the battle.
 The French, confident in their numbers and chivalric tradition, arrived in the late afternoon of August 26, tired after a long march in heavy rain.
 Philip VI, against the advice of his more cautious commanders, ordered an immediate assault.